uri-yanover/4qbits/_posts/2022-02-04-the-meta-fb-downturn-as-a-case-of-the-mcnamara-disease.md

 As a comparison, Apple has had an fundamental pillar of product design, involving top-level visionaries such as Steve Jobs and career field leaders such as [Jony Ive](https://www.theverge.com/2019/11/28/20986838/jony-ive-last-day-apple); personally I have difficulty imagining the current kind of FB/Meta leaders tuning into a similar signal.
 Accordingly, a change is unlikely to occur until the leadership is replaced.

-My diagnosis of FB/Meta as being affected with the childhood MacNamara disease also leads me to doubt the organization’s ability to deliver radical innovation in the AR/VR domain, which is the banner currently held by the leadership.
+My diagnosis of FB/Meta as being affected with the childhood McNamara disease also leads me to doubt the organization’s ability to deliver radical innovation in the AR/VR domain, which is the banner currently held by the leadership.
 Innovative products require being filled bottom-to-top with leadership of the kind that is simply absent right now.

 When Microsoft realized that a culture change was needed, it required a lost decade under Ballmer until the right person - Satya Nadella - came along and washed out the culture that was holding the organization back; I as painful as it could be, that’s what I consider the only viable path going forward; as a shareholder, I can only hope that cultural growth would happen before it's too late.